IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 # Checks and compiles PIR to PLC (the default)
 $ plutus const.pir --stdout
 (program 1.1.0 (lam x-256 (lam y-257 x-256)))
 # Overrides to pir for both input&output.
-Can be used for prettyprinting or self-optimising (--whole-opt).
+Can be used for pretty-printing or self-optimising (--whole-opt).
 $ plutus -x pir const.pir --stdout
 (program 1.1.0 (lam x-0 (con integer) (lam y-1 (con integer) x-0)))
 # Overrides input to be tplc instead of guessed pir (example still works because pir is superset of plc)